 I love dividend stock investing.
 Here are 10 reasons you should, too:

 - Dividends are more predictable than share prices.
 While they are not guaranteed, many companies and dividend-focused funds pay very predictable dividends.
 You can build a dividend income that can be counted on to repeat quarter after quarter, year after year.

 - Dividends are cash returns on your investment.
 The cash shows up in your brokerage account, and that money is yours.
 Compare that to share prices, where any gains you have in a stock can quickly disappear if the market turns down.

 - Dividend income lets you tap the tremendous power of compound growth.
 Reinvesting dividends will increase your holdings by adding shares and growing your income stream as those added shares also pay dividends.

-- The major stock brokerage firms let you set up automatic dividend reinvestment for most income stocks.
+- Major stock brokerage firms let you set up automatic dividend reinvestment for most income stocks.
 Automatic reinvestment allows you painlessly tap the power of compound growth.

 - Dividend income easily becomes retirement income.
-There is no need to sell shares, possibly at the worst time, to fund your retirement lifestyle.
+There is no need to sell shares, possibly at the worst time, in order to fund your retirement lifestyle.

 - Investing for dividend income means you don’t have to monitor your portfolio value constantly.
 Investment changes in an income-focused portfolio are a rare occurrence.
 As long as the expectation of continued dividends remains valid, you buy and hold and then earn income.